You may have heard the term “pragmatics” thrown around here and there, but what does it actually mean? What makes it so important?

 This may be a familiar scenario: your child, or a child you know, is extremely interested in superheroes.
 They can name all the DC ones, all the Marvel ones, and tell you their kryptonites and what city they are protecting.
 But when it comes to playing superheroes with someone else, they really struggle.
 In this case, pragmatic language may be their kryptonite.

-Who may struggle with pragmatic language?
+Who may have pragmatic language difficulties?

 |0-6 months||Follows movement with eyes

 Differentiates cries (for hunger, discomfort, etc)

 Uses gestures to request needs (being picked up) or preferred items

 |1-2 years||Requests objects by name or pointing, also brings objects to show adult

 Says or makes gestures for common words such as “hi,” “bye,” “please”

 Acknowledges others’ communicative attempts by making eye contact,

 vocalizing a response, or repeating word

 |2-3 years||Expresses emotions (excited, tired, thirsty)